elha/home-assistant-smart-thermostat/README.md

 4. Set up the smart_thermostat and have fun

 ### Usage:
-pid controller will be called periodically. output is a analog value
+temp controller will be called periodically. output is a analog value

 #### Autotune: